The Thrive For Good Growing Food Course

 Although not necessary, I usually soak my seeds overnight because it speeds up the germination process.

-I also add a small amount of liquid kelp and/or sea minerals to the soak water so the seed will have access to all of the elements it needs to be optimally healthy at the beginning of its life – again, an optional step, but worthwhile.
+I also add a small amount of liquid kelp and/or sea minerals to the soak water, so the seed has access to all the elements it needs to be optimally healthy at the beginning of its life – again, an optional step, but worthwhile.

 Soil

-Add your growing medium to your containers and put the containers into a tray with no holes (for catching water).
+Add your growing medium to the containers and place them in a tray with no holes (to catch water).

 I like to water them now, before seeding, but many people water them after seeding.